YuzukiHD/Buildroot-YuzukiSBC/docs/README.md

 `sync_kernel`

-Modify the kernel-related patch or need to restore the original kernel
+Modify the kernel-related patch or need to restore the original kernel, sync to original

+`sync_uboot`

+Modify the uboot-related patch or need to restore the original uboot, sync to original

 # Appendix